HPI-Information-Systems/Metanome/metanome-cli/README.md

 # Metanome CLI

 The main purpose of this project is to provide a command-line interface for [Metanome](https://github.com/HPI-Information-Systems/Metanome) to allow for easy automation of data profiling tasks, e.g., to conduct experiments or to profile datasets batchwise.
-Besides that, this project integrates Metanome with
-* [Metacrate](https://github.com/stratosphere/metadata-ms), a storage and analytics tool for data profiles, and
-* [ProfileDB](https://github.com/sekruse/profiledb-java), a tiny tool to collect and store experimental data.

 Furthermore, HDFS is supported as input source.

 ## Installation

-The project can be built with Maven:
+The project can be built with Maven (from its parent directory):
 ```
-.../metanome-cli$ mvn package
+.../metanome$ mvn install -pl metanome-cli -am
 ```
-This command creates a "fatjar" (`target/metanome-cli-0.1-SNAPSHOT.jar` or similar) that contains Metanome and the Metanome CLI along with all their dependencies (except for Metanome algorithms, though).
+This command creates a "fatjar" (`target/metanome-cli-1.2-SNAPSHOT.jar` or similar) that contains Metanome and the Metanome CLI along with all their dependencies (except for Metanome algorithms, though).

-Note that this project might depend on unstable snapshot versions of [Metanome](https://github.com/HPI-Information-Systems/Metanome), [Metacrate](https://github.com/stratosphere/metadata-ms), and [ProfileDB](https://github.com/sekruse/profiledb-java).
-In case of build errors related to these projects, you might need to clone, build, and install (i.e., `mvn install`) them yourself.

 ## Usage